An annotated instance segmentation XXL-CT data-set from a historic airplane: Data acquisition

 \section{Data acquisition}

-The XXL-CT dataset of the historic Me\,163 airplane was acquired at the XXL-CT facility of the Fraunhofer IIS' development center for X-ray technologies EZRT in Fürth, Germany \cite{Salamon2016}.
+The XXL-CT data-set of the historic Me\,163 airplane was acquired at the XXL-CT facility of the Fraunhofer IIS' development center for X-ray technologies EZRT in Fürth, Germany \cite{Salamon2016}.
 To cover the complete airplane, four subsequent CT-scans were performed, two for the fuselage (see Figure \ref{fig:data-me163-body}) and two for the disassembled wings (see Figure \ref{fig:data-me163-wings}).
-Afterwards, the two sub-datasets for the fuselage and the two sub-datasets for the wings were each manually merged into one dataset (see Figure \ref{fig:data-me163-reko-fuselage} left).
+Afterwards, the two sub-data-sets for the fuselage and the two sub-data-sets for the wings were each manually merged into one data-set (see Figure \ref{fig:data-me163-reko-fuselage} left).

 In total the four CT scans of the airplane parts needed approximately 17\,days to complete.
 To provide enough performance to permeate the airplane with X-rays, a linear accelerator X-ray source with \SI{9}{\mega\electronvolt} was used.
 The distance between the X-ray source and the detector was set to $d_{\textrm{S-D}} =$ \SI{12}{\metre} and the source-to-object distance to about $d_{\textrm{S-O}} = $ \SI{10}{\metre}.